ronenpresser/BIUAdvancedProg1/README.md

 -Declerations on string need to be wrapped by "" - on printing for example.

 -In the end of the txt file write ```Print("done")```

+-The names of the following commands in the txt file are case sensitive

+**Commands**

 * OpenServerCommand:Opens a server on a given port that runs in the background throught\ the whole program.
   Gets a port as a number or an expression.